issacnitin/cas3/README.md

-## Cellular Automata State Space Search
+## Cellular Automata State Space Search for Prime Generation

-<ins>Objective</ins>: To build a cellular automata state space search program, which will search through all possible rule combinations for all possible cells to generate new cell.
+Prime numbers are intriguing, they compose all other numbers.
+Cellular automata is a computational paradigm which has a simple set of rules, works in an N-dimensional grid with a start state, and rules being applied iteratively to every cell in parallel.
+The rules have input as a cell's immediate neighbours, and output as a state of the cell.
+For simplicity, the state can be thought of as ON or OFF.

+This project attempts to figure out if there is an N-dimensional cellular automata which will generate the prime number sequence.
+The resulting cell-cluster would combine to form all other numbers in our universe!

+This project is not computationaly feasible, and is hence a learning project.
+Contributions are welcome, if you think you can make it do the search faster, do ping me or send in a PR.

+### Space
-<ins>Space</ins>: Start with one cell, apply rules.
-If successful, the applied rules would produce prime numbers :D
+Start with one cell, apply rules.
+If successful, the applied rules would produce blocks of cells which are set, and the number of cells in such a block would be prime numbers :D

+### Cell
-<ins>Cell</ins>: N-dimensional vector (N specified at compile time) + Value.
+N-dimensional vector (Co-ordinates) + Value.
 Value is either Set or Unset

-<ins>Rule</ins>:
+### Rule

 One rule specifies which neighbours to check, what check to be done and what rule should be applied.

-Can there be multiple rules? - RuleSet.
-Order of rule applicability

 Which neighbours to check -  This is defined by the "elements" vector, where each element has 3 values: SameCoordinate, Positive, Negative
 As expected of the naming, when this rule is checked against a cell, it'll check it's neighbours, changing ith coordinate accordingly (SameCoordinate - no change, Positive - +1, Negative - -1)